 In some cases, yeast infections can be prevented by using unscented soap and avoiding vaginal sprays or douches.
 For some girls, certain bath gels, lotions, or laundry detergents lead to irritation that can make a yeast infection more likely.
 So it's a good idea to buy mild and fragrance-free bath and cleansing products for your daughter.

-It can also help to make sure your daughter wears cotton underwear or underwear with a cotton crotch that won't trap moisture or block air circulation.
+It also can help to make sure your daughter wears cotton underwear or underwear with a cotton crotch that won't trap moisture or block air circulation.
 And have her avoid clothing that's too tight or made of materials like nylon that can trap heat and moisture (such as tight jeans, nylon underwear, and pantyhose).
-After swimming or exercising in tight nylon clothing, she should quickly change out of the wet or damp gear and into dry, looser fitting clothing.
+After swimming or exercising, she should quickly change out of the wet or damp gear and into dry, looser fitting clothing.

 If your daughter is not feeling better within a few days of finishing treatment, call the doctor.